-Our common stock price has been volatile and future sales of shares of common stock could have an adverse effect on the market price of such shares.
+Our stock price has been volatile and future sales of substantial numbers of our shares could have an adverse effect on the market price of our shares.

-The market price of shares of our common stock has been volatile, ranging in closing price between \$0.40 and \$1.41 during the six months ended June 30, 2013.
+The market price of shares of our common stock has been volatile, ranging in closing price between \$0.67 and \$1.47 during the quarter ended March 31, 2013.
 The price of our common stock may continue to fluctuate in response to a number of events and factors, such as:

-- · clinical trial results; - the amount of our cash resources and our ability to obtain additional funding; - announcements of research activities, business developments, technological innovations or new products by us or our competitors; - · entering into or terminating strategic relationships; - · regulatory developments in both the United States and abroad; - disputes concerning patents or proprietary rights; - · changes in our revenues or expense levels; - · public concern regarding the safety, efficacy or other aspects of the products or methodologies we are developing; - · news or reports from other stem cell, cell therapy or regenerative medicine companies; - · reports by securities analysts; - · status of the investment markets; - · concerns related to management transitions; and
+- · clinical trial results; - the amount of our cash resources and our ability to obtain additional funding; - announcements of research activities, business developments, technological innovations or new products by us or our competitors; - entering into or terminating strategic relationships; - · regulatory developments in both the United States and abroad; - · disputes concerning patents or proprietary rights; - · changes in our revenues or expense levels; - public concern regarding the safety, efficacy or other aspects of the products or methodologies we are developing; - news or reports from other stem cell, cell therapy or regenerative medicine companies; - · reports by securities analysts; - · status of the investment markets; - · concerns related to management transitions; and

-· delisting from The NASDAQ Capital Market.
+· delisting from the NASDAQ Capital Market.

 Any of these events may cause the price of our shares to fall, which may adversely affect our business and financing opportunities.
 In addition, the stock market in general and the market prices for biotechnology companies in particular have experienced significant volatility recently that often has been unrelated to the operating performance or financial conditions of such companies.
-These broad market and industry fluctuations may adversely affect the trading price of our common stock, regardless of our operating performance or prospects.
+These broad market and industry fluctuations may adversely affect the trading price of our stock, regardless of our operating performance or prospects.

-Our common stock may be delisted from The NASDAQ Capital Market, which could affect its market price and liquidity.
+Our stock may be delisted from NASDAQ, which could affect its market price and liquidity.

-Currently, our common stock trades on The NASDAQ Capital Market.
-Continued listing of a security on The NASDAQ Capital Market is conditioned upon compliance with various continued listing standards, which require, among other things, that for 30 consecutive trading days the closing minimum bid price for our listed securities not be lower than \$1.00 per share and for ten consecutive trading days the market value of listed securities for our common stock close at or above \$35 million.
-We received notice from The NASDAQ Capital Market on May 9, 2013 that our common stock bid price has fallen below \$1.00 per share, and on May 20, 2013 that we have not maintained a market value of at least \$35 million.
-As a result, our common stock is in jeopardy of being delisted.
-The NASDAQ Capital Market has informed us that we have until November 5, 2013, to meet the minimum bid price threshold and until November 18, 2013, to meet the market value threshold to maintain the listing of our common stock on The NASDAQ Capital Market.

-While we are exercising diligent efforts to maintain the listing of our common stock on The NASDAQ Capital Market, there can be no assurance that we will be able to meet these thresholds within the required timeframes.
-With respect to the minimum bid price, we may receive a second 180 day grace period if certain conditions are met.
-Additionally, The NASDAQ Capital Market rules permit us to appeal to a NASDAQ Hearings Panel.
-We intend to regain compliance prior to the expiration of the notice periods by exploring a number of options, such as effecting a reverse stock split on our outstanding common stock.
-However, even if the reverse stock split achieves the requisite increase in the market price of our common stock, we cannot assure you that we will be able to continue to comply with the minimum bid price thresholds or the other continued listing standards of The NASDAQ Capital Market.
-Additionally, a reverse stock split may decrease the liquidity of the shares of our common stock, and the resulting market price of our common stock following such a split may not attract new investors.
-Consequently, the trading liquidity of our common stock may not improve.
+Currently, our common stock trades on the NASDAQ Capital Market.
+Continued listing of a security on NASDAQ is conditioned upon compliance with various continued listing standards, which require, among other things, that for 30 consecutive trading days the closing minimum bid price for our listed securities not be lower than \$1.00 per share.
+Our common stock bid price has fallen below \$1.00 per share and our common stock is in jeopardy of being delisted.
+While we have not currently received notice from NASDAQ, we are required to meet this threshold to maintain the listing of our common stock on the NASDAQ Capital Market.
+While we are exercising diligent efforts to maintain the listing of our common stock on NASDAQ, there can be no assurance that we will be able to maintain compliance with NASDAQ's applicable listing standard.
+As a result, we may receive a notice from NASDAQ that we have failed to meet its requirements, and proceedings to delist our stock could be commenced.
+If we receive notice from NASDAQ, we will have 180 days to regain compliance and may receive a second 180 day grace period if certain conditions are met.
+We intend to regain compliance prior to the expiration of the notice periods.
+In the event that we receive a delisting letter, NASDAQ rules permit us to appeal to a NASDAQ Hearings Panel.